vkostyanetsky/ObsidianTimesheet/README.md

 > ```
 > Voilà!
 Now Timesheet also shows me active links to JIRA instead of plain, boring issue numbers.

-### Why timesheet is not updating when I'm changing tasks?
+### Why is the timesheet not updating when I'm changing tasks?

-It is something like known issue (take a look at the note below).
-Currently, `timesheet` code block updates when you open a note.
-You also can trigger updating by starting to edit a code block and then leaving it.
+It is something like a known issue (take a look at the note below).
+Currently, the `timesheet` code block updates when you open a note.
+You can also trigger updating by starting to edit a code block and then leaving it.

 > [!note]
-> I was looking for a way to implement automatical updating for the report in this case, but found nothing except obvious "if a note changes, redraw the whole note".
-Sounds dumb and inefficient, so I didn't implemented this.
+> I was looking for a way to implement automatic updating for the report in this case, but found nothing except the obvious “if a note changes, redraw the whole note”.
+It sounds dumb and inefficient, so I didn't implement it.
 >
-> If you know how to solve this problem in a right way, tell me please!
+> If you know how to solve this problem in the right way, tell me please!